strong-code/pirata/README.md

 #Usage
 ##Quick Start Guide
+**Note** As the `nokogiri` gem is a runtime dependency of this one, it is highly recommended you install that before hand like so:

+    $ env NOKOGIRI_USE_SYSTEM_LIBRARIES=true gem install nokogriri

+The reason for this is that `nokogiri` attempts to compile libxml2 and libxslt at installation.
+Substituting already-installed system libraries will cut down drastically on the installation time.
+This is not required, but hopefully will be helpful.

 First, download pirata with ```gem install pirata```

 Next, require it (either in IRB or your .rb file) ```require 'pirata'```